zhuminjie/OpenSeesPyDoc/src/cloud_reset_plot.rst

 .. note::

-   This must be the first command to call in :doc:`Plotmodule`.
+   This must be the first command to call in :doc:`PlotModule`.